tdwg/website/conferences/2024/sessions/index.md

 Session Type: Symposium; Open to abstract submissions<br />
 Conference Track:  TDWG<br />
-Organizers:  **Cecilie Svenningsen, Marie Grosjean, Laura Anne Russell**
+Organizers:  **Cecilie Svenningsen, Marie Grosjean, Laura Anne Russell, Markus Döring**

 **Abstract**<br />
 In the realm of biodiversity standards, controlled vocabularies, carefully curated collections of terms tailored to specific fields, act as the bridge connecting local insights to global context.
 But crafting and curating these vocabularies is not a one-person job.
 It requires collaboration across scientific disciplines and expert knowledge.